david-abarca/ansible/README.md

 ```
 ## config_admin_user
 Configure linux admin since root will be disabled as much as possible (SSH for eg.).

+Also configured dotfiles, see [my dotfiles repo](https://github.com/david-abarca/dotfiles) dotfiles for more information.
 ## config_macos
 Ansible role for configuring and updating a macOS host.
 Over time I'll add more features the more I figgure out how to automate.
 - Homebrew (normal and cask)